esst-prog2/deriva/README.md

 ## 1. The demo

-I open a terminal and run `deriva enemdu_2019_diciembre.xlsx enemdu_2024_diciembre.xlsx`.
+I open a terminal and run
-It prints about [N] differences grouped by type: [n] new variables, [n] that disappeared, [n] whose response categories changed, [n] renamed but with the same question text.
+`deriva "Diccionario de Datos_persona_anual_2021.xlsx" "Diccionario de Datos_persona_anual_2025.xlsx"`.
-I open the CSV it wrote next to the files, and each row has the variable name in each round, the question text in each round, the type of change, and the reason it was classified that way.
-The last block lists the [n] variables it could not match with confidence, for manual review.
-Then I run it on two consecutive rounds, 2023 and 2024, and it reports [n] changes — the point being that it does not invent differences where the instrument stayed still.
+It prints that the 2021 round has 151 variables and 2025 has 139: 12 variables were removed, none were added, and 22 descriptions changed — of which 9 are cosmetic (accents, capitalisation, stray punctuation) and 13 are real.
+I open the CSV it wrote next to the files, and the 13 real ones are there with both descriptions side by side, including `rama1` moving from CIIU4 to CIIU 4.1 and `p54a` losing the words "trabajo secundario".
+Then I run it on 2021 against 2022 and it reports the same 12 removals and zero description changes — the point being that it does not invent differences where the instrument stayed still.

 ## 2. The shape

 ```
-in           two ENEMDU variable dictionaries (Excel), one per round
+in           two ENEMDU variable dictionaries (Excel), one per annual round
 out          a printed summary by type of change + a CSV, one row per change
-in between   read each dictionary into a list of variables with question text and
+in between   find the header row in each sheet and read the variable names and their
-             response categories; match variables across rounds by name first, then
+             descriptions; line the two rounds up by variable name; for names present in
-             by question text for the ones left over; classify each matched pair as
+             both, compare the descriptions and separate cosmetic differences from real
-             unchanged, renamed, reworded or recategorised; report what stayed unmatched
+             ones; count and group what is left
 ```

 ## 3. The size